When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 War with Persia (1826-1828)

-It ended with the Turkmanchay peace treaty, which confirmed the terms of the Gulistan peace treaty of 1813 (the accession of Georgia, Dagestan to Russia) and fixed the transition to Russia of part of the Caspian coast and Eastern Armenia
+Ended with the Turkmanchay Peace Treaty, which confirmed the terms of the Gulistan Peace Treaty of 1813 (the annexation of Georgia and Dagestan to Russia) and recorded and recognized the transition to Russia of part of the Caspian coast and Eastern Armenia

 War with Turkey (1828-1829)

-It ended with the Peace of Adrianople, according to which Russia passed most of the eastern coast of the Black Sea and the Danube Delta, the Kingdom of Kartli-Kakheti, Imeretia, Mingrelia, Guria, the Erivan and Nakhichevan khanates, Moldavia and Wallachia, Serbia was granted autonomy with the presence of Russian troops there
+It ended with the Peace of Adrianople, according to which most of the eastern coast of the Black Sea and the Danube Delta, the Kartli-Kakheti Kingdom, Imereti, Mingrelia, Guria, the Erivan and Nakhichevan Khanates, Moldavia and Wallachia passed to Russia, Serbia was granted autonomy in the presence of Russian troops there

 Suppression of the Polish uprising (1830-1831)

-As a result, the rights of the Kingdom of Poland were significantly curtailed, the Kingdom of Poland became an inseparable part of the Russian state.
-The previously existing elements of Polish statehood were abolished (the Sejm, a separate Polish army, etc.)
+As a result, the rights of the Kingdom of Poland were significantly curtailed, and the Kingdom of Poland became an indivisible part of the Russian state.
+The previously existing elements of Polish statehood (the Sejm, a separate Polish army, etc.) were abolished.

 Khiva campaign (1838-1840)

-The attack of a detachment of the Separate Orenburg Corps of the Russian Army on the Khiva Khanate in order to stop the Khiva raids on Russian lands, the release of Russian prisoners in the Khiva Khanate, ensuring safe trade and exploration of the Aral Sea.
-The trip ended in failure
+An attack by a detachment of the Separate Orenburg Corps of the Russian Army on the Khiva Khanate in order to stop the Khivan raids on Russian lands, freeing Russian prisoners in the Khiva Khanate, ensuring safe trade and exploring the Aral Sea.
+The campaign ended in failure

 2nd Khiva campaign (1847-1848)

-Russia continued to pursue a policy of advancing deep into Central Asia.
-In 1847-1848, a detachment of Colonel Erofeev occupied the Khiva fortifications of Dzhak-Khodzha and Khodzha-Niaz.
+Russia continued to pursue a policy of advancing deeper into Central Asia.
+In 1847-1848, Colonel Erofeev’s detachment occupied the Khiva fortifications of Dzhak-Khoja and Khoja-Niaz.

 War with Hungary (1849)

 Military intervention in the Austro-Hungarian conflict.
-The suppression of the Hungarian liberation movement by the army of General Paskevich.
+Suppression of the Hungarian liberation movement by the army of General Paskevich.
 Hungary remained part of the Austrian Empire

 • Introduction

-There has always been interest in historical figures - emperors, generals, politicians.
-But in Soviet times, historians were attracted, first of all, by the leaders of the revolutionary movement, who fought against the autocracy.
-In recent years, this bias has been overcome: articles and books have appeared that analyze in detail the upbringing, education, family relationships, character formation, and the personality of Russian autocrats.
+There has always been an interest in historical figures - emperors, generals, politicians.
+But in Soviet times, historians were attracted primarily by figures of the revolutionary movement who fought against the autocracy.
+In recent years, this imbalance has been overcome: articles and books have appeared that analyze in detail the upbringing, education, family relationships, character formation, and the personality of Russian autocrats.

 There is hardly a more controversial figure in Russian history than Nicholas I. Historians unanimously consider his reign to be the period of the darkest reaction.
-“The time of Nicholas I is the era of extreme self-assertion of the Russian autocratic power, in the most extreme manifestations of its actual domination and principled ideology,” historian A.E.
+“The time of Nicholas I is an era of extreme self-assertion of Russian autocratic power, in the most extreme manifestations of its actual rule and fundamental ideology,” this is how historian A.E. characterizes Nicholas’s reign.
 Presnyakov.
-The image of the "gendarme of Europe", "Nikolai Palkin" rises before us from the pages of the works of A.I.
+The image of the “gendarme of Europe”, “Nikolai Palkin” appears before us from the pages of the works of A.I.
 Herzen, N.A.
 Dobrolyubova, L.N.
 Tolstoy.

-From the second half of the 19th century, and especially after the October Revolution of 1917, Russian historians and philosophers: I. Ilyin, K. Leontiev, I. Solonevich, considered the personality of Nicholas I and the significance of his reign for Russia in a different way.
+From the second half of the 19th century and especially after the October Revolution of 1917, Russian historians and philosophers: I. Ilyin, K. Leontyev, I. Solonevich, took a different look at the personality of Nicholas I and the significance of his reign for Russia.

-This view is most consistently expressed in the writings of the philosopher K.N.
-Leontiev, who called Nicholas I "a true and great legitimist", who "was called upon to delay the general decay for a while", whose name is revolution.
-So who was the autocrat, whose name is inextricably linked with a whole era in the political, social and cultural life of Russia, the “strangler of freedom” and despot, or did his personality contain something more?
-The answer to this question is closely connected with the dispute about the fate of Russia, about the ways of its development, about its past and future, which continues to this day.
+This view is expressed most consistently in the writings of the philosopher K.N.
+Leontyev, who called Nicholas I a “true and great legitimist,” who “was called upon to temporarily delay the general decay,” whose name is revolution.
+So who was the autocrat, whose name is inextricably linked with an entire era in the political, social and cultural life of Russia, a “strangler of freedom” and a despot, or did his personality contain something more?
+The answer to this question is closely related to the dispute about the fate of Russia, about the paths of its development, about its past and future, which does not subside even today.

-The purpose of this essay is to review the most important moments of the reign of Emperor Nicholas I.
+The purpose of this essay is to examine the most important moments of the reign of Emperor Nicholas I.

 Nicholas politics Decembrists